-Type Signal Connector Pin No. Signal Status Meaning Output /COIN Must be allocated ON (closed) Positioning has been completed. /COIN Must be allocated.
+Type Signal Connector Pin No. Signal Status Meaning Output /COIN Must be allocated.
+ON (closed) Positioning has been completed.
 OFF (open) Positioning has not been completed.

 Note: You must allocate the /COIN signal to use it.
 Use Pn50E = n. \(\sigma\) \(\text{COIN}\) (Positioning Completion Output) Signal Allocation) to allocate the signal to connector pins.
 Refer to the following section for details on allocations.